Wiring Q.bloxx Classic Modules in a Distributed System Setup

 Please refer to the Q.station 101 or the Q.bloxx manual for more details about wiring a Q.bloxx Classic system.

-To daisy-chain multiple modules on a single UART, each module’s right side requires an additional 8-way pluggable terminal block (black) for connecting the cable to the next module.
+To daisy-chain multiple modules on a single UART, each module’s right side requires an additional 8-way plug-able terminal block (black) for connecting the cable to the next module.

 These terminal blocks must be ordered separately: